desin80/ps/README_EN_TRANSLATION.md

 **Notes**

 - If you cannot access the clan, try modifying the `config.json` and `config.cs` files in the `[Private Server]` folder, changing the IP to the same one used above, and try again.
+- the ip in redirect_server.py, start.cmd, config.json, config.cs(found in [Private Server]/[Private Server]/Utils folder) must be the same.